Minimal-parabot/MinimalDungeoneering/README.md

-# Minimal Dungeoneering
-## Free
-Like all Minimal scripts, Minimal Dungeoneering is free.
-Why should you pay $10 for a script that you have to babysit?
-At that rate an autoclicker would be better, more reliable, and cheaper!
-## Experienced
+##Creation
+After seeing a demand for an Ikov dungeoneering script, I decided to create my own.
+Before mine, there weren't really any quality dungeoneering scripts on the BDN.
+This is my first combat script that has been released and I'm happy with it so far.
+There were a lot of bugs during the first few revisions but I was able to squash most of them and give the community a solid script.
+I decided to make it free because I've always hated it when scripts that don't make large amounts of money were paid.
+As a long-time member of Parabot, the first scripts that I ever used were made by the likes of Matt and MrsDefNerd and I never had to pay for them.
+##Experienced
 The API is used to the fullest in Minimal Dungeoneering to bring you the quickest, most reliable performance.
-Sleep conditions ensure that no computer gets left behind while at the same time not needed faster ones to wait longer than necessary.
-## Smart
-The GUI recognizes every time the fields are changed and lets you know what item you are on if it recognizes the ID.
+In addition to sleep conditions, the strategies are looped through in a waterfall structure where one cannot continue until the other has passed.
+This was possible thanks to the input of the Parabot community.